docutils/docutils/sandbox/manpage-writer/README.txt

        man - program to view ...

 * line ends around email or web addresses in texts.
+  How to distinguish something is inline or not ?

 * too much line ends.
 * Is one rst-document one manpage section or might there be more sections contained.